Use This App to Find the Best Fall Foliage

 Locate the best colors on the map.
 Then, click on the “waypoint” icon in the right-hand toolbar, and drag the red icon to the specific point on the map.
 Drop the icon and then customize your waypoint with a name and an emoji symbol.
 Don’t forget to save your waypoints.

 Then, back in the layers tab, click on the Fresh Sat – Recent scroll bar and move it all the way to the left.
 This action will make Gaia’s worldwide topo map appear.
 You can now use the route tool in the right toolbar to plot a hiking, biking, or driving route to your waypoint.
 No matter your transportation choice, the route tool will automatically snap to the optimum roadway or network of trails.

 If you’re heading to an area with poor or no cell service, be sure to download your map in the Gaia GPS app before you depart.
 That way, you can navigate to and from your waypoint, even if you are off the grid.
 Downloading a map requires a Gaia GPS premium membership.

 Because some of the satellite images may be a few days old, take note of the timestamp on each image and use your own judgement on the progression of the leaf colors.
 If the trees in your area go from green to orange to red, and the image is a few days old, then prioritize orange areas over the red ones.
 If the leaves are already brown, save yourself the drive—and start plotting next year’s leaf adventure.

 Gaia GPS is a part of Outside Inc., the same company that owns Outside.
-For a Gaia GPS premium membership, sign up here.
+Download Gaia GPS for free.